 Students were more engaged and active in their learning, and they put more effort into their assessments, and into thinking critically.
 I had lots of students redoing assignments to make them better, and I saw much more growth than I would have under my traditional grading system.
 Honestly, I saw nothing but positive benefits, so I’m continuing the same practices as the new school year begins.

 My grading policy for my grade 7 Social Studies classes is a simplified version of the policy I created for my AP classes.
 As I said previously, Social Studies offers up a strange combination of content and skills.
 (There are quite a few skills and content standards required for Social Studies 7 in NY state).
 Instead of attempting to separate them for assessment purposes, I combine some content and one or two skills into a “lesson.”
 At the end of every lesson, students are given an exit ticket to assess what they have learned from the lesson.
 The exit ticket might consist of a few questions or a graphic organizer.
 Each exit ticket is graded according to a simple rubric.
 At the bottom of the page, there is a checklist what has two options – Complete or Incomplete.
-As long as a student has provided complete correct answers, they earn a complete.
+As long as a student has provided complete and correct answers, they earn a complete.
 Homework completion is not averaged into a student’s grade.

 I haven’t seen any difference in homework completion once I made the switch.
 Those students who are involved and active in school will do the work whether or not it’s graded.
 For students who are less involved, they quickly learn that they will not do well on assessments if the homework was not complete.

 Each unit has several lessons, and when I give a test or a quiz, each lesson is assessed on a separate section of the test.
 One test might have 4 or 5 separate sections, and a quiz might have one or two.
 For every section of the assessment, I include a simple rubric at the bottom of the page.
-The rubric includes numbers from 0-5, and a simple description of what that number means.
+The rubric includes numbers from 0 – 5, and a simple description of what that number means.
 The explanation is the same for each section of the test, even if the questions change.
-It has made grading much quicker.
+This has made grading much quicker.
 I just read and circle and the explanation is already provided.

 Sometimes I will assess a unit with a different type of project – not an essay or an exam.
 To see examples of alternative assessments, check our my Hamilton Rap Battle, my Shays’ Rebellion monument project, or my Andrew Jackson mock trial.
 Each offers a different way to assess students besides a test or a quiz.